road0001/JQueryDOM/README.en.md

 # JQueryDOM
-## JQuery的插件，使用对象来管理DOM。
+## A plugin for JQuery, use object to manage DOM.

-#### 功能：
+#### Feature:
-- 优化JQuery增删改查DOM的体验。
+- Optimize JQuery experience of insert DOM.
-- 使用对象代替HTML字符串来生成HTML DOM对象。
+- Use object to instead string to generate HTML DOM string or objects.

-#### 使用方法：
+#### How to use:
-- 获取DOM字符串：
+- Get the DOM string:

-  - 注意：这是简单的获取DOM字符串，无法获取子元素。
+  - Notice: This is simple get DOM string, can't get the children elements.

   - ```javascript
     $.getDOMString(`div`,{id:`div`,class:`div`},`This is a DIV.`);
     ```

-- 获取JQueryDOM对象：
+- Get the JQueryDOM object:

   - ```javascript
     $.getDOMObject(`div`,{id:`div`,class:`div`},`This is a DIV.`);
     ```

-- 获取JQueryDOM HTML：
+- Get the JQueryDOM html:

   - ```javascript
     $.getHtml(`div`,{id:`div`,class:`div`},`This is a DIV.`);